ROVI-org/battery-data-toolkit/docs/user-guide/schemas/source-metadata.rst

 Fields whose values should be terms from the BattINFO ontology are marked with the root of the terms.
 For example, the ``model_type`` field of `ModelMetadata` can be any type of `MathematicalModel <https://emmo-repo.github.io/emmo.html#EMMO_f7ed665b_c2e1_42bc_889b_6b42ed3a36f0>`_.
-Look them up using some utilities in ``batdata``.
+Look them up using some utilities in ``battdat``.

 .. code-block:: python

-    from batdata.schemas.ontology import gather_descendants
+    from battdat.schemas.ontology import gather_descendants

     print(gather_descendants('MathematicalModel'))